rodrigarc/rabies_mRNA/README.md

  - RStudio (2022.12.0+353)
  - renv (0.16.0)

 To rerun the analysis, please clone this repo and check the required programs above.
-The processed datasets are available at our [Zenodo repo](doi.org/10.5281/zenodo.7680334).
+The processed datasets are available at our [Zenodo repo](https://zenodo.org/record/7680334).
 After that, open the `rabies_mRNA.Rproj` file and restore the environment.
 Then, knit the `clonotype_analysis.Rmd` and all the plots should be generated.

 ```
-# select a location to reproduce this analysis in your computer
+# select a location to reproduce this analysis in your computer using the terminal
 cd ~/Desktop
-# clone this repo
+# clone this repo for the most updated code
 git clone https://github.com/rodrigarc/rabies_mRNA
+# download the necessary processed data presend in the zenodo repo
+# download via browser searching for 7680334 acession on zenodo or use curl/wget on the terminal
+wget -O rabies_mRNA.zip "https://zenodo.org/record/7680334/files/repo_to_zenodo_0-9-0.zip?download=1"
+# unzip the repository using your preferred unzipper
+unzip rabies_mRNA.zip

-# Open the Rproj within Rstudio (double click on Rproj if RStudio is installed)
+# Open the Rproj downloaded (rabies_mRNA.Rproj) within Rstudio (double click on Rproj if RStudio is installed)
 # Restore environment using renv on the R console within RStudio
 renv::restore()